winstonford/docker-beaglebone-resinio-mountup/README.md

 ## What

 This triple simple app will mount an micro sd card that's been inserted into a beaglebone black running on resin.io.

+On resin.io, in order to get terminal access and shell into your linux device, you need to first have an app on the device.
+So you can use this app as a simple starting point and then merge the components into another app.

 ## Why